Alberta Hilly Town, by Aeris Osbourne, 2021

 Jury and selection process

-Thirteen arworks were recommended for purchase in 2025.
-These artworks will be on display in the Community Centre through August 2026.
-Click on an image below to view the gallery.
+Thirteen artworks were selected for purchase in 2025 and are on display at the Community Centre through August 2026.
+Click an image below to view the gallery.

 Direct questions and concerns to Strathcona County Recreation, Parks and Culture: